 Services and Amenities

-The beach and parking are free but there are no services and amenities.
+The beach and parking are free but there are no services and amenities right on the beach.
 No bathrooms, no fresh water showers, no changing rooms, no lifeguards, no tables or picnic benches.
 Always make sure to lock your car and roll up your windows and keep an eye on your belongings.

 There aren’t any supermarkets or restaurants but there is a small vendor stand where locals sell drinks, ceviches and snacks right at the entrance.